Providence Distracted Driving Accident Attorney

 In Rhode Island, drivers under age 18 are banned from using any kind of wireless communication device while driving, including all handheld and hands-free cell phones and text messaging devices.
 Adults may not text and drive.

 - Suspended driving privileges

 Electronic devices aren’t the only distractions a driver faces.
 Passengers can be distracting, too.
 This is one reason Rhode Island’s driver licensing rules allow no more than one non-family teen passenger under 21 for the first year of driving, unless supervised by an adult age 21 or older, sitting in the front seat, who has been licensed for at least five years.

-If you or a loved one has been injured in a car accident caused by distracted driving, let our Rhode Island Attorney help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.
+If you or a loved one has been injured in a car accident caused by distracted driving, let our Providence car accident attorneys help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.

 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as Distracted Driving Accidents.

-Call the Law Offices Of Ronald J. Resmini today to schedule your free consultation with a Rhode Island Attorney.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation about your Providence personal injury case.
 Pick up the phone and call us now at (401) 751-8855.